This would be hilarious if it wasn’t true. Is there some way we could maybe protect kids from these kinds of charlatans?

 And Valerie sometimes laughs at odd things or doesn’t seem fully engaged.
 She takes 20 milligrams of Prozac a day.
 “She’s still a sensitive little girl,” her mother says.

 This is what they call a success story in psychiatry.
-This girl barely got out alive and only partially permanently damaged.
+This girl barely got out alive and only partially permanently brain damaged.
+And I’m sure her social support network benefited from her amnesia about close friends and important events, and her cognitive decline.
+A recipe for further medical “heroics”.
+This is called munchausen by proxy.
+It’s illegal unless you’re a doctor.

 The brain is the seat of the soul.
 It’s the “thing” that you’re talking about when you say you love someone.
 If you think your child’s soul is diseased (or more properly, IS a disease) maybe you should go see an exorcist, for yourself if not your child.